system76/tech-docs/src/models/gaze15/repairs.md

 ### Steps to replace the keyboard:

+1. Place the machine lid-side down.
+    - Use a soft surface (such as a towel) to avoid scratches.
-1. Remove the two keyboard screws, indicated by the small keyboard icons (highlighted yellow below).
+2. Remove the two keyboard screws, indicated by the small keyboard icons (highlighted yellow below).

 **15" version:**